 - Use the connection cables specified in the Σ -V Series Product Catalog (No.: KAEP S800000 42).
-Design and arrange the system so that each cable will be as short as possible. - Observe the following precautions when wiring the ground. - Use a cable as thick as possible (at least 2.0 mm2). - Grounding to a resistance of 100 Ω or less for 100-V, 200-V SERVOPACKs, 10 Ω or less for 400-V SERVOPACKs is recommended. - Be sure to ground at only one point. - Ground the servomotor directly if the servomotor is insulated from the machine. - Do not apply bending stress or tension to the signal cables when you handle them.
-The core wires are very thin (0.2 mm2 or 0.3 mm2).
+Design and arrange the system so that each cable will be as short as possible. - Use shielded twisted-pair cables or screened unshielded twisted-pair cables for I/O signal cables and encoder cables. - The maximum wiring length is 3 m for I/O signal cables, 50 m for encoder cables or servomotor main circuit cables, and 10 m for control power supply cables for the SERVOPACK with a 400-V power supply (+24 V, 0 V). - Observe the following precautions when wiring the ground. - Use a cable as thick as possible (at least 2.0 mm2). - Grounding to a resistance of 100 Ω or less for 100-V, 200-V SERVOPACKs, 10 Ω or less for 400-V SERVOPACKs is recommended. - Be sure to ground at only one point. - Ground the servomotor directly if the servomotor is insulated from the machine. - The signal cable conductors are as thin as 0.2 mm2 or 0.3 mm2.
+Do not impose excessive bending force or tension.